julsCadenas/iCARE-Website/README.md

 ![StudentDashboard](images/screenshots/StudentDashboard.png)

-### The faculty monitoring page where the users can check if a professor is ONLINE or OFFLINE
+### The faculty monitoring page where the users (student and staff) can check if a professor is ONLINE or OFFLINE

 ![FacultyMonitoring](images/screenshots/FacultyMonitoring.png)